spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 example with visualizing the obstacles in the imageframe: roslaunch obst_avoid obst_avoid_only.launch veh:=arki show_image:=true

 4. THERE IS THE OBSTACLE_DETECTION_NODE_LANE_FOLLOWING_LIGHT
-this node is designed to be used together with lane follwoing demo and provides the following behaviour: in the lane-following demo you can publish a linear transformation by pressing x-button and without any additional node running -> this launchfile subscribes to this topics rectified image -> is a lightweight version (the best i could come up with today,...)
+this node is designed to be used together with lane follwoing demo and provides the following behaviour: in the lane-following demo you can publish a linear transformation by pressing x-button -> this launchfile subscribes to this transformation and publishes corrected image -> is a lightweight version since the user defines when the transformation has to be calculated (in best case before starting the autonomous drive!!!!) and then it is very lightweight and efficient!!!!
+(BUT IT IS ONLY USING LINEAR TRANSFORMATION,...)

 start via:

 roslaunch obst_avoid obst_avoid_lane_follow_light.launch veh:=YOUR_ROBOT_NAME_GOES_HERE (default="dori") show_marker:= (default=false) show_image:= (default=false)

+use like: start the make demo-lane-following then start the node via the launch expression (above) then press x on your joystick and hope that it says that color transform was succesfully published else, press x again until telling that it was sucessfully published (you can also double check via laptop by looking at the images of the topic: /ROBOT_NAME/image_transformer_node/corrected_image/ )

 SCRIPTS: